-Functional Family Therapy (FFT) is an evidence-based, short term and intensive family-based treatment.
-FFT enrolls youth aged 11-18 with serious behavior problems such as conduct disorder, violent acting-out, and substance abuse.
-FFT program's goals are to: integrate families' voices in all phases of treatment; develop and grow in innovative, collaborative, dynamic and evidence-based practices (EBP); practice evidence-based programs in evidence-based ways to maintain model fidelity; evolve the model in a way that is responsive to the needs of families, communities, and agencies; and provide innovative, real-time cloud-based technology and training for predictability and outcomes.
+Functional Family Therapy (FFT) is an evidence-based, short term and intensive family-based and manual driven treatment program that has been successful in treating a wide range of problems affecting families in a wide range of multi-ethnic, multicultural, and geographic contexts.
+FFT enrolls families with youth aged 11-18 with serious behavior problems such as conduct disorder, violent acting-out, mental health concerns, truancy, and substance abuse.
+FFT works to integrate families' voices in all phases of treatment; develop and grow in innovative, collaborative, dynamic and evidence-based practices (EBP); practice evidence-based programs in evidence-based ways to maintain model fidelity; evolve the model in a way that is responsive to the needs of families, communities, and agencies; and provide innovative, real-time cloud-based technology and training for predictability and outcomes.
+The FFT program helps families collaboratively engage in treatment, learn skills to solve problems, and maintain these changes.